⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 With clouds forming and rolling in and out.
 I figured I’d better snap a few landscape pictures in case I didn’t get a chance from the summit.
-This is view looking west at (left to right): Bertha Peak, Mount Alderson, Mount Carthew, and Buchanan Peak.
+This is view looking west at (left to right): Bertha Peak, Mount Alderson, Mount Carthew, Buchanan Peak, and Buchanan Ridge.

 Just beyond the cockscomb I had to navigate across a short section of exposed terrain.

 From this point on, I had a clear view of the summit (centre left).

 The view to the southeast of Middle and Lower Waterton Lakes.
 In the foreground is the southeast ridge that I would use to descend.

 Once I reached the false summit it was an easy walk to reach the true summit.

 The summit is marked by an antenna station – or as the topo map calls it, ‘Control’.

 A small cairn can be found on the other side of the antenna station.

 The view to the northwest.
 A small helicopter pad is situated a short distance from the summit.
 I hiked over to the point in the centre for a better view.